Sachin7397/mern-auth/README.md

 The front-end of the application is built with React and uses React Router for client-side routing.
 The back-end is built with Node.js and Express, and uses MongoDB as the database.
 Authentication is implemented using JSON Web Tokens (JWT).

 This application is intended as a starting point for building full-stack web applications with authentication using the MERN stack.
-Feel free to use it as a template for your own projects!

 Project is live on https://mern-auth-2ha3.onrender.com/